Tuesday, 24 March 2026

 Presenters

-Genevieve Haszard, Barrister, Kate Sheppard ChambersGenevieve is a barrister based in Tauranga and Member of Kate Sheppard Chambers.
-She is one of the elected area representatives on the New Zealand Bar Association | Ngā Ahorangi Motuhake o te Ture Council and one of the Association’s four Vice-Presidents.
-Genevieve is an experienced criminal and civil barrister and undertakes Family, Trust and Estate litigation, including appeals.
-She is part way through her LLM studies researching the role of Lawyer for Child.
-Genevieve is also a contributor to the New Zealand Bar Association | Ngā Ahorangi Motuhake o te Ture publication At the Bar.
+Genevieve is a barrister based in Tauranga and Member of Kate Sheppard Chambers.
+She sits on the New Zealand Bar Association | Ngā Ahorangi Motuhake o te Ture Council and is one of the Association’s four Vice-Presidents.
+She is also a member of the Association’s Family Trusts and Estates Committee.
+Admitted in 2000, Genevieve is an experienced civil barrister and undertakes Family, Trust and Estate litigation, including appeals.